tano-systems/meta-tanowrt/docs/layers/meta-tanowrt-hsl-rockchip/boards/boardcon-em3568/index.rst

 3. Boardcon EM3568 will boot.
 4. (Optional) Use a USB to TTL serial cable to make a connection between your PC and Boardcon EM3568.
 See :ref:`sec-boardcon-em3568-serial` section for details.
+5. Log in to system using default :ref:`credentials <sec-access-creds>`.

 .. attention:: The internal eMMC flash memory must be empty in order to perform
                a boot from the SD card.
 See :ref:`sec-boardcon-em3568-emmc-erase`